 To calculate your solar panel payback period, it’s important to determine the combined costs and combined benefits of installed solar panels.
 There are several factors that affect the combined costs and combined benefits of going solar.

 The average time it takes solar panels to pay for themselves is between 6-10 years for most homeowners.
 Keep in mind, there are many variables that can change this dramatically.
+These variables include:

 - Cost of your solar panel system